apache/apisix/docs/en/latest/getting-started.md

 ## Step 2: Create a Route

-[Routes](./architecture-design/route.md) matches to clients requests based on defined rules, loads and executes the corresponding plugins, and forwards the request to the specified upstream.
+[Routes](./architecture-design/route.md) matches the client's requests based on defined rules, loads and executes the corresponding plugins, and forwards the request to the specified upstream.

 From the previous step, we have a running instance of Apache APISIX in Docker.
 Now let's create a Route.